scouten/ericscouten.travel/content/2012/11-26+south-america/24-25-cuenca-ecuador/index.md

 I love the disembodied legs that make the Ecuadorian sign for pedestrian crossing:

 {{ es_image(id="es-2301-002", title = "Cruce", caption = "Cuenca, Ecuador") }}

+Cuenca’s old city retains a lot of its historical flavor, both in its building and also in its people.
+I especially enjoyed the _chollas,_ older women of the traditional communities surrounding Cuenca who come into the city to sell various handmade goods and produce.
+I regret that I didn’t quite capture a suitable picture of a cholla.
+(A few that I saw were reluctant to have photos taken.)
+The woman above was working in a market, but wasn't quite dressed in that traditional style.